freenet/web/hugo-site/content/news/small-world-networks.md

 both resilient and highly efficient.
 This pattern has been discovered repeatedly in nature, from social networks to neural pathways.
 Freenet leverages this natural efficiency to create a truly decentralized and scalable method for sharing information.

+## Learn more

+This article just scratches the surface, for much more detail on how Freenet uses small world networks please watch Ian's video talk [How Freenet Works]({{< ref "/news/how-freenet-works-video-talk.md" >}}).